 While we would all love to spend the entire day playing with our four-legged friend, chances are that just isn’t a reality.
 And it often doesn’t take long to find out that a bored dog can be a curious one at best, and a destructive one at worst.
 More than a few of us have come home to chewed up furniture, mangled clothing, or shredded toilet paper because our pooch had to keep herself occupied during the day.

 Interactive dog toys can be a huge help if you find yourself in this situation.
 More than just a standard tennis ball, these toys are designed to be engaging for a longer period of time.
 By blinking, making sounds, or slowly dispensing treats, interactive toys can keep your pup entertained for hours.
+These toys can also be an excellent addition to your dog agility equipment.

 We reviewed dozens of interactive toys on the market today to aid your search.
 We researched the major categories of interactive toys including treat dispensing toys, interactive balls, and hide & seek toys as well as features such as material, durability, cost, and ease of use.